girishpandit88/Chef-example/README.md

 myface
 ======

-Place to hold cookbooks for opswork
+Place to hold cookbooks for opswork-jarsigner